phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-virt.md

 # Running system on `riscv64-virt`
 This version is designated for RISC-V 64 processor based virt machine implemented by `qemu-system-riscv64`.
 To launch this version two files should be provided - kernel file integrated with SBI firmware with embedded UART16550 interface driver, dummyfs filesystem and the`psh` shell and disk image with ext2 filesystem.

-The files are created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
-See [how to build the Phoenix-RTOS system image](../building/README.md)
+The files are created as the final artifact of the `phoenix-rtos-project` building and are located in the `_boot` directory.
+See [how to build the Phoenix-RTOS system image](../building/README.md).

 ## Running image under qemu
 Firstly, you need to install qemu emulator.